What’s the Big Deal about Emergency Savings?

 Expert opinions on this vary widely, but we recommend starting with an initial goal of saving 3 months’ worth of living expenses.
 Yes, it sounds like a lot — and it is — but you will be surprised how quickly your emergency savings account grows when you contribute to it consistently and don’t make withdrawals.
 Once you have 3 months covered, evaluate your current situation and decide if you want to continue growing your emergency savings or begin putting money toward other investments.

 In some cases you can, but you probably shouldn’t.
 It’s a short-term fix that can actually make your situation worse.
 If you’re already experiencing a cash crunch due to lost wages or high expenses, adding to your credit card debt is only going to make your situation that much more overwhelming.

 We hear this question a lot, but you’d be surprised what a solid budget and commitment to a goal can do.
 If you feel like you’re already stretched thin and can’t afford to save, talk with us.
-Our free online financial assessment can help you get a clearer picture of your current financial situation and set you up on a budget with an amount dedicated to emergency savings.
+Our free online financial review can help you get a clearer picture of your current financial situation and set you up on a budget with an amount dedicated to emergency savings.